willemt/pearldb/README.rst

    MY VALUE

 The user must specify the capacity of the database upfront.
-PearDB does not support automatic resizing.
+PearlDB does not support automatic resizing.
 A PUT will fail if it would put the database over capacity.

 .. code-block:: bash